 Recommended by Andrea of One Savvy Wanderer

-Solvang is a little known vacation spot in California, and it’s a nice day trip from Los Angeles.
+Solvang is a little known vacation spot in California, and it’s a nice stop on a San Francisco to San Diego road trip.
 The best time to visit Solvang is during summer as there are many outdoor restaurants.
 The main attraction besides eating Danish Food is to stroll around the old town center.

 Solvang is known as the Danish Capital of America and it’s an old settler’s town where Danish settlers came and created a city during the emigrations to America.
 Still today, you can visit some old houses and see restaurants that have the same iconic looks as when it was a Danish settlement.